KiandaBPM/docs/content/docs/platform/rules/dates/add-time-to-date.md

 ---
 title: "Add time to date"
+weight: 1
+typora-root-url: ..\..\..\..\..\static
 ---

 ## Introduction

-The **add time to date** rule allows you to add time to a date field in order to have a future date set within your form.
+The **Add time to date** rule allows you to add time to a date field in order to have a future date set within your form.
 This rule can remind users through set intervals to complete a process instance before a set time.
 Below is the add time to date rule edit screen.

 ![Date rules add time to date screen](/images/date-rules-add-time-to-date-screen.jpg)